TheGreyDiamond/Time-MIDI-sender/README.md

 This file will start the scene "60" and turn it off after one second.

 ## How to use config files
 There are three atributes in a config file.
 The file should end with `*.conf`.
-Example file:
+All files(config, marker and music) **need** to be in the same folder.
+The folder needs to have the same name as the config and the makerfile (excpet for the fileending) Example file (when the file is called `myProject.conf`):
 ```
 port:testLoopback 3
 music:Eyes_of_Glory.mp3
-marker:points.dat
+marker:myProject.dat
 ```
 `music` is your music file. `port` is your digital MIDI port. `marker` is your marker file.